 When using a cutting board for raw fish, seafood, meat, or poultry, wash it after use prior to using the cutting board for any other foods.
 If you marinate raw fish, meat, or chicken, either discard remaining marinade or boil it prior to consuming in order to destroy potential bacteria.

 Cook to proper temperature

 Foods such as fish, seafood, meat, poultry and eggs need to be cooked to a minimum temperature to ensure safe eating.
 Cooking to a minimum temperature means that harmful bacteria will be killed by the heat, so that your food is safe to eat.

-In order to figure out if certain food is properly cooked, you need to check the internal temperature with a meat thermometer.
+In order to figure out if a certain food is properly cooked, you need to check the internal temperature with a thermometer.
 You can buy a meat thermometer at most grocery stores, kitchen stores, or online.
 To ensure optimal safety follow these temperature rules:

 Ground meat – 160°F

-Fresh beef, veal, pork and lamb – 145°F
+Fresh beef, veal, pork, and lamb – 145°F

 Poultry (chicken, turkey, duck) – 165°F